德州儀器 (TI) 公佈 2023 年第四季營收下降,主要是由於工業和汽車市場疲軟。毛利也較上年下降。

 Rafael R. Lizardi - CFO and Senior VP of Finance & Operations

-• So that's a multipart question, has many angles to that.
+So that's a multipart question, has many angles to that.
 What I would tell you, high level, we're very comfortable with our inventory level.
 Right now, we're just shy of $4 billion.
-As I said earlier on the call, we have a continued upward bias for at least one more quarter probably a couple of quarters at least an upward bias on that.
+As I said earlier on the call, we have a continued upward bias for at least one more quarter, probably a couple of quarters at least, an upward bias on that.
 But that is good inventory for catalog parts that sell to many customers that last a long time.
 So I feel really good about that.
-But we'll see how things play out in the early part of the cycle and depending on demand and different things.
+But we'll see how things play out on the other side of the cycle and depending on demand and different things.
 But I would expect to continue holding relatively high levels of inventory.

-• We are just in a different position than we were even 3 or 4 years ago in terms of how much of our revenue and our parts are in industrial automotive, in catalog type of parts that last a long time.
-So our strategy is such that it makes sense to have to have that inventory.
+We are just in a different position than we were even three or four years ago in terms of how much of our revenue and our parts are in industrial/ automotive, in catalog type of parts that last a long time.
+So our strategy is such that it makes sense to have, to have that inventory.
 Our order fulfillment processes have also improved.
-We have ti.com and different tools that we can leverage to go direct to market.
-We have a much higher percent of our revenue, now 35% is direct.
+We have TI.com and different tools that we can leverage to go direct to market.
+We have a much higher percent of our revenue, now 75%, is direct.
 So all those factors play into having more inventory as a real leverage point that we can use to serve our customers even better.

 Rafael R. Lizardi - CFO and Senior VP of Finance & Operations